 For those who know neither of them, this time I will explain both in detail.

-Somen is a traditional Japanese noodle made from wheat flour, salt and water.
-They are very thin white noodles with a smooth, slippery texture and feature a cool appearance that is perfect for summer.
+First off, Somen is a traditional Japanese noodle made from wheat flour, salt, and water.
+They are very thin white noodles with a smooth, slippery texture, featuring a cool appearance perfect for summer.

-The definition of Somen noodles produced by machine is what has the long diameter of less than 1.3 mm.
+Incidentally, the definition of Somen produced by the machine is what has a long diameter of less than 1.3 mm.

-After boiled, Somen noodles are chilled with cold water and then served on a plate, often with ice cubes.
+After boiled, Somen noodles are chilled with cold water, washed by hand to remove sliminess on the surface, and then served on a plate, often with ice cubes.

-The sauce for Somen noodles is typically made with water, soy sauce, Mirin sweet cooking rice wine, sugar, and “Dashi (出汁)” soup stock, and served in a glass cup separately from Somen noodles.
+The sauce or broth for Somen noodles is typically made with water, soy sauce, mirin (sweet cooking rice wine), sugar, and dashi soup stock, and served in a glass cup, separately from a plate of Somen noodles.

-Thus, you eat Somen noodles dipping in the sauce each time.
+Thus, you eat the noodles dipping in the sauce each time.

-The kanji, “煮麺” literally means simmered noodles, and as this indicates, Nyumen is a hot noodle soup served in a bowl.
+Meanwhile, Nyumen, represented as “煮麺” by the Kanji Chinese character, literally means simmered noodles, and as the meaning suggests, Nyumen is a hot noodle soup served in a bowl.

-The Somen noodle dish served hot, Nyumen is not only eaten in Nara, but the hot noodle soup using Somen is sometimes enjoyed in Japanese households as well.
+The Japanese noodle soup dish served hot using Somen, Nyumen is not only eaten in Nara, but it is cooked and enjoyed in households around the country as well, throughout the year.